 The S-101 attribute category of obstruction includes the new enumerate value 21 (active submarine volcano).
 This information is encoded in S-57 on OBSTRN using the attribute INFORM (see clause 2.3).
 In order for this information to be converted across to S-101, the text string encoded in INFORM on the OBSTRN should be in a standardised format, such as Active submarine volcano.

 The S-101 Boolean attribute display uncertainties introduces the option to encode additional information related to Obstruction, and is mandatory for all Obstruction features of type point and depth 30 metres or less.
-There is no corresponding encoding for this information on OBSTRN in S-57 – for full capability S-101 data, Data Producers will be required to evaluate their converted S-101 data and populate this attribute appropriately, noting that during the automated conversion process the value of this attribute will be set to No.
+There is no corresponding encoding for this information on OBSTRN in S-57 – for full capability S-101 data, Data Producers will be required to evaluate their converted S-101 data and populate this attribute appropriately, noting that during the automated conversion process the value of this attribute will be set to False.

 Danger lines